-Dr. Marie Thursby holds the Hal and John Smith Chair in Entrepreneurship and is a Regents’ Professor and member of the Strategy faculty at the Scheller College of Business, Georgia Institute of Technology, as an adjunct professor in the Economics department at Emory University.
+Dr. Marie Thursby is a Regents' Professor Emeritus and member of the Strategy faculty at the Scheller College of Business, Georgia Institute of Technology, and an adjunct professor in the Economics department at Emory University.
 She has been a research associate of the National Bureau of Economic Research since 1987.

-She is the founding director of the internationally acclaimed program, Technological Innovation: Generating Economic Returns (TI:GER®)--a unique educational collaboration between Georgia Tech and Emory.
+In 2002, she founded the internationally acclaimed program, Technological Innovation: Generating Economic Returns (TI:GER®)--a unique educational collaboration between Georgia Tech and Emory.
 TI:GER teams PhD students in engineering and science with MBA and JD students in an experiential curriculum focused on the intersection of technical, legal and business issues at the heart of innovation.
-Established in 2002 with an NSF Integrative Graduate Education in Research Training (IGERT) award, TI:GER has received numerous awards including the Award for Exceptional Activity in Entrepreneurship across Disciplines from the Global Consortium of Entrepreneurship Centers, the Academy of Management Entrepreneurship Pedagogy Award, and the Model Specialty Entrepreneurship Program Award from the United States Association for Small Business Enterprise.
+Established with an NSF Integrative Graduate Education in Research Training (IGERT) award, TI:GER has received numerous awards including the Award for Exceptional Activity in Entrepreneurship across Disciplines from the Global Consortium of Entrepreneurship Centers, the Academy of Management Entrepreneurship Pedagogy Award, and the Model Specialty Entrepreneurship Program Award from the United States Association for Small Business Enterprise.

 Dr. Thursby has published extensively on the economics of innovation, with particular emphasis on the role of universities in innovation systems, multinational R&D decisions, and the role of contracts in effective technology transfer.
 Her publications have appeared in top peer reviewed journals such as the American Economic Review, Management Science, and Science.
 Her current research is focused on incentive problems in biomedical translational research and in information sharing among competitive researchers.
-She has been an Associate Editor in the Entrepreneurship and Innovation Area of Management Science 2003 and an Editor of Research Policy since 2012.
+She has been an Associate Editor in the Entrepreneurship and Innovation Area of Management Science 2003.
 Her research has been funded by the Alfred P. Sloan Foundation, Ewing Marion Kauffman Foundation, National Institutes of Health, and National Science Foundation.
 Additionally, she has been the Georgia Tech Social and Ethical Coordinator for the NSF National Nanotechnology Infrastructure Network.

 Conti, A., Thursby, J., Thursby, M. (2013) "Patents as Signals for Startup Financing," NBER Working Papers 19191.